Ailbhe-Cannon/Ailbhe-Cannon.github.io/_pages/about.md

 My name is Ailbhe (pronounced al-va) and I am a PhD student in the Department of International Relations at the London School of Economics and Political Science.
 My doctoral research explores militarism and gender in the context of Russia's ongoing war in Ukraine.

 ## Research interests
+- Gender and security
-- Militarism and gender
+- Peace and conflict studies
-- War, security, and society
+- Nationalism and society
 - Eastern Europe, South Caucasus, and Central Asia
 - Qualitative and mixed methods